alexwlchan/alexwlchan.net/src/_posts/2019/2019-10-16-adventures-with-concurrent-futures.md

 We're getting some of the benefits of concurrency, but we could be doing better.

 <svg viewBox="0 0 850 320" xmlns="http://www.w3.org/2000/svg"
      role="img" aria-label="A graph showing time on the horizontal axis, tasks in progress on the vertical axis.
-There is a red area, showing an inverse sawtooth curve -- it rises sharply, drops gradually to zero, then repeats.">
+There is a red area, showing an inverse sawtooth curve -- it rises sharply, drops gradually to zero, then repeats." class="dark_aware">
   <marker id="arrowhead" markerWidth="8" markerHeight="5.6" refX="0" refY="2.8" orient="auto">
     <polygon fill="#000" points="0 0, 8 2.8, 0 5.6"/>
   </marker>